coinxp/exchange/README.md

 Again, we will provide instructions for each phase.

 1. Deploy the producer as a service.
-Since the block producer is already packaged as a kubernetes service, the only thing required is simple deployed similar to install a software on a computer.
+Since the block producer is already packaged as a kubernetes service, the only thing required is very simple, similar to install a software on a computer.
  Only, in this case, you will deploy a kubernetes service on a kubernetes service using helm.
  The kubernetes service is available as a software package in CoinXP's public repository [coinxp/helm](https://github.com/coinxp/helm).
     - Install helm client.
 Instructions can be found here [nstalling Helm](https://helm.sh/docs/using_helm/#installing-helm).